stravo1/obsidian-gdrive-sync/README.md

 - **Secure and Reliable**: Your notes are securely stored on YOUR Google Drive, and the plugin does NOT store/collect any data whatsoever.

 ## Installation
-> The plugin is [BRAT](https://github.com/TfTHacker/obsidian42-brat) compatible, it can be easity installed and updated through the BRAT plugin.
+The plugin is [BRAT](https://github.com/TfTHacker/obsidian42-brat) compatible, it can be easity installed and updated through the BRAT plugin.
+1. Install the BRAT plugin from the Community Plugins.
+Enable and open the BRAT plugin.

+2. Paste this link in "Add beta plugin" : https://github.com/stravo1/obsidian-gdrive-sync

+3. Select "Latest Version" and then "Add Plugin"

+---
+> ### Manual (Obsolete) Installation (please use BRAT)
-To install the Obsidian Google Drive Auto Sync Plugin, follow these steps (if you have previoulsy installed any unofficial plugin the steps are identical):
+> To install the Obsidian Google Drive Auto Sync Plugin manually __(only if the previous method is not viable)__, follow these steps:
+>

-1. Download the "obsidian-gdrive-sync.zip" from the [latest release](https://github.com/stravo1/obsidian-gdrive-sync/releases) and unzip it.
+> 1. Download the "obsidian-gdrive-sync.zip" from the [latest release](https://github.com/stravo1/obsidian-gdrive-sync/releases) and unzip it.
 After unzipping you should have a folder named "obsidian-gdrive-sync" containing 3 files.
 If after unzipping you end up with 3 different files (main.js, styles.css, manifest.json), place them under a new folder called "obsidian-gdrive-sync".
+>

-2. Navigate to your vault's location.
+> 2. Navigate to your vault's location.
 Open the `.obsidian` folder (Turn on "Show Hidden Files and Folders" in your file manager if this folder is not visible).
 Go to `plugins` (You might have to create this folder if you never installed any plugin before).
 Paste the folder containing 3 files.
 The path to the plugin should look like this: `/$PATH_TO_VAULT/.obsidian/plugins/obsidian-gdrive-sync`
+>

-3. Open the required vault in Obsidian.
+> 3. Open the required vault in Obsidian.
 Enable **Community Plugins** under Settings (If you are opening the vault for the first time you might be asked to confirm to "Trust Author and Enable Plugin", click to enable it).
+>

-4. Enable the **Google Drive Sync** plugin under **Installed Plugins**.
+> 4. Enable the **Google Drive Sync** plugin under **Installed Plugins**.
 Wait for a few seconds.
 Make sure to have a good internet connection.
+>

-5. Click on the **Google Drive Sync** settings under **Community Plugins** section that becomes visible.
+> 5. Click on the **Google Drive Sync** settings under **Community Plugins** section that becomes visible.

+---

 ## Configuration